ckan/ckan/doc/install-from-package.rst

 Starting on CKAN 1.7, the updating process is different depending on wether the new version is a major release (e.g. 1.7, 1.8, etc) or a minor release (e.g. 1.7.X, 1.7.Y).
-Major releases can introduce backwards incompatible changes, changes on the database and the SOLR schema.
+Major releases can introduce backwards incompatible changes, changes on the database and the Solr schema.
 Each major release and its subsequent minor versions has its own apt repository (Please note that this was not true for 1.5 and 1.5.1 versions).